What Kshama Stands For

 No More Sellouts — We Need a New Party!

 The Democrats and Republicans both serve the rich; that’s why working people keep getting screwed.

-The Squad and other progressive Democrats in Congress have completely betrayed working people and offer no solutions.
+The so-called progressive Democrats in Congress have completely betrayed working people and offer no solutions.
 Trump is a dangerous representative of the billionaire class.
 We need a new, multiracial, mass working-class party that organizes movements and fights unambiguously for our needs.
 In such a party, all elected leaders would accept only the average workers’ wage, as Kshama Sawant has done.
 We need elected leaders to be fully accountable to working people and our demands, or else be removed.
 We need a party that consistently opposes war and imperialism, and fights unambiguously for working people and the oppressed.

 Kshama will use her campaign, and her office if elected, to build the foundations for such a party, alongside her organization Workers Strike Back.
 We need to begin organizing workers in the tens of thousands — and soon in the millions — to build a truly working-class party that can go up against both billionaire-backed parties and win what workers need.